annikahannig/maunz/README.md

 ## Configuration

-The configuration is done using the environment.
+The configuration is using the environment.

  * `MAUNZ_GITHUB_TOKEN` a github access token
  * `MAUNZ_GITHUB_REPO` the github org and repo in format <org>:<repo>